← Back to blog

 Statutory interpretation takes on special significance in constitutional law.
 Beyond standard rules, courts apply the principle of legality, section 3 HRA interpretation and recognise constitutional statutes as requiring express repeal.

-Constitutional & Administrative Law > Statutory Interpretation in Constitutional Context
+Constitutional and Administrative Law and EU Law > Statutory Interpretation in Constitutional Context

 Statutory interpretation takes on special significance in constitutional law.
 Beyond the standard rules (literal, golden, mischief, purposive), the SQE1 tests your understanding of constitutional presumptions, the Human Rights Act's interpretive obligation, and the principle of legality — all of which shape how courts read legislation that affects fundamental rights and constitutional principles.